jamesjnadeau/jamesjnadeau.com/content/projects/jobpath.md

 /*
-Title: Garden.org
+Title: JobPath
-Description: Main website for the National Gardening Association */
+Description: How I took something that sold well, made it work right, and then started to sell white label copies of it.
+*/

-# GI Go Fund
+# JobPath

 <div>
 	<img class="img-responsive img-rounded" src="/files/gigofund.png" />